alterxyz/standard-notes-markdown-converter/README.md

 ## Notes

-* The `tag.py` script is assumed to be in the same directory as `main.py` and `rename.py`.
-You can adjust the script path in `main.py` if needed.
+* The `tag.py` tool is assumed to be in the same directory as `main.py` and `rename.py`.
+You can adjust the tool path in `main.py` if needed.
-* The script handles potential errors and logs them to `error.log`.
+* The tool handles potential errors and logs them to `error.log`.

+## To Do

+* Export only for a specific tag.
+* Folder structure based on tags.

 ## Contributing